 Many men of Beth-shemesh, including several who were leaders in the community, are killed by God when the Ark of the Covenant is pried open and its contents viewed (1Samuel 6:18 - 20).
 King David foolishly takes a census of all his fighting men and incurs the Eternal's wrath.
 He and the nation are punished by a death angels executing 70,000 Israelites (2Samuel 24:10, 15).

-The angel of the Lord, sent by God, kills (in a single night) the ENTIRETY of Assyrian King Sennacherib's army that surrounds Jerusalem.
+The angel of the Lord, sent by God to fulfill his wrath, kills (in a single night) the entirety of Assyrian King Sennacherib's army that surrounds Jerusalem.
 In the morning, instead of seeing 185,000 troops gathered to attack, those in the city gaze upon a vast field of corpses (2Kings 19:32 - 35).